kodemore/gaffe/README.md

 ## 🤖 Mypy Integration

-To keep mypy happy, use the gaffe.mypy:plugin in your config file:
+To keep mypy happy, use the gaffe.mypy:plugin in your config file, and ensure that error properties are annotated with `Exception` type instead of `...`

 ```toml
 [tool.mypy]